dicebear/dicebear/apps/docs/pages/how-to-use/csharp-library/index.md

 The styles package embeds every style in the assembly.
 Like the Go module there is no per-style opt-in, so a project that ships it carries the whole collection.
-Where that matters, such as a game export, skip the package and load the one definition you need from a file.
+Where that matters, skip the package and load the one definition you need from a file.

 ## Usage